If you are concerned about not meeting the prerequisites for this course, contact the course coordinator before registering.

 describe and explain basic computer components and functions, operating systems, database management systems and traditional applications, networks, and the Internet.

-identify and describe legal, social, educational, and communication issues related to increased Internet use in the home, workplace and society.
+identify and describe legal, social, and ethical issues related to increased computer and Internet use in the home, workplace, and society.

 describe e-commerce, mass customization, and the effect of online business communications in today’s business world.

-perform basic operations with and use key functions and features of Microsoft Office.
+perform basic operations with and use key functions and features of commonly used Microsoft Office applications.

 Evaluation

-To receive credit for COMP 210, you must achieve a course composite grade of at least D (50 percent) on the course Portfolio which combines Projects 1-8 and the Learning Resources Conference activity.
-The course has no examinations.
+To receive credit for COMP 210, you must achieve a course composite grade of at least D (50 percent) on the course activities.

 Activity